AphVanya/AphVanya/README.md

 >  I'm often very loose on ways of being adressed, as I don't really mind much.
 As long as you $\color{white}{stay}$ $\color{white}{respectful}$, you're most likely in the clear!
 >  -  **I'm very sociable and interaction is encouraged, however I prefer to $\color{white}{talk}$ $\color{white}{in}$ $\color{white}{PMs}$ rather than public chat.**
 >  If we happen to share some things you also like, give me a PM in-game ..
-> - **I block freely**, you will $\color{white}{NOT}$ be blocked for having different viewpoints, kinning, shipping ect. unless you are purposefully derogatory towards others and/or support darkskips.
+> - **I block freely**, you will $\color{white}{NOT}$ be blocked for having different viewpoints, kinning, shipping ect. unless you are purposefully derogatory towards others and/or support darkships.

 ---